 Art – Bear Sketches

-To help us on the road to bringing our characters to life we practiced sketching different textures found in nature in preparation for using in a sketch of our bears.
+To help us on the road to bringing our characters to life we practiced sketching different textures in preparation for using in a sketch of our bears.
 We then used a tutorial to help us see the shapes in a teddy and where there would be shade depending on the direction of light to begin our drawings.
 From this we produced some lovely sketches of our bears.

 English – Created new Characters